 **Parkdean Resorts offers: Caravan holidays from £99 + discount Isle of Wight ferry travel**

-Here's our comparison of the four Parkdean Resorts/former Park Resorts holiday parks on the Isle of Wight, including a price comparison for a week in early August 2024.
+Here's our full guide the four Parkdean Resorts/former Park Resorts holiday parks on the Isle of Wight, including a price comparison for a week in early August 2025.

-Here's our comparison of the four Parkdean Resorts/former Park Resorts holiday parks on the Isle of Wight, including a price comparison for a week in early August 2024.
+Here's our full guide the four Parkdean Resorts/former Park Resorts holiday parks on the Isle of Wight, including a price comparison for a week in early August 2025.

 1. Nodes Point Holiday Park, near St Helens, Isle of Wight